-At the end of 2018, shares in quoted UK domiciled companies listed on the London Stock Exchange (LSE) were worth a total of £1.88 trillion.
+At the end of 2018, shares in quoted UK domiciled companies (that is, their country of incorporation in the UK) listed on the London Stock Exchange (LSE) were worth a total of £1.97 trillion.

-The proportions of UK shares held by UK-resident individuals rose to 13.5%, up by 1.2 percentage points from 2016, moving further away from the historical low of 10.2% in 2008.
+The proportions of UK shares held by UK-resident individuals rose to 13.3%, up by 1.0 percentage point from 2016, moving further away from the historic low of 10.2% in 2008.

-Other financial institutions based in the UK held their proportion of shares unchanged from 2016, at 8.1%.
+Other financial institutions based in the UK saw a very small rise from 2016, to stand at 8.2%.

-Insurance companies’ share of the market stands at 4%, falling 0.9 percentage points from 2016.
+Insurance companies' share of the market stands at 3.9%, falling 1.0 percentage point from 2016.

 Download this table Table 1: Beneficial ownership of UK shares by value.xls .csv

 Rest of the world shareholdings continued their rise from previous years as shown in Table 1.
-Individuals have maintained their place as the second largest proportion, with other financial institutions’ and insurance companies’ proportions somewhat stagnating.
-Insurance companies and pension funds both saw falling proportions in recent years.
+Individuals have maintained their place as the second largest proportion, with other financial institutions and unit trust proportions remaining similar to previous years.
+Insurance companies and pension funds sectors saw falling proportions in recent years.